 September 14th– Landing day Our guide will pick us up at the airport and whisk us off to adventures, including Gunnuhver hot spring (said to be one of the most haunted places in the world… :) ), Reykjanes lighthouse, Brimketill, Bridge between two continents.

-2 pm, head to Reykjavik but stop at a grocery store, and then an orientation tour of Reykjavik.
+2 pm, head to Reykjavik, stop at a grocery store, and then an orientation tour of Reykjavik.
 Drop off in Reykjavik hotel around 4.30 pm.

 The entrance fee to The Blue Lagoon is covered.
 Prepare to relax and meld with and in the energy from this amazing location and healing waters which are world-renowned

-· Your Premium Blue Lagoon package includes: Entrance fee Silica mud mask Two additional masks of your choice Use of towel 1st, drink of your choice Use of bathrobe 1st glass of sparkling wine if dining at Lava restaurant
+Your Premium Blue Lagoon package includes an Entrance fee, a Silica mud mask, Two additional masks of your choice, the Use of a towel, 1st drink of your choice, Use of a bathrobe.

 Awakening Your Inner Viking!

 “Thingvellir is the spiritual and symbolic heart of Iceland.
-When you’re there, you can feel that it’s a place of power.”
+You can feel that it’s a place of power when you're there.”
 This is where representatives of all the tribes of Iceland began meeting once a year, beginning around 930.
 The yearly assembly continued until 1798.
 In 1944, the nation gathered at Thingvellir to celebrate Iceland’s independence from Denmark.
 Imagine this… meditating on the site where Vikings gathered.
 Here, among other things, we will call for any past life information and connection.
 The Thingvellir site is also significant for its geology, for it sits on the fault line between the Eurasian and North American tectonic plates.
 Known as The Continental Divide.
 You can have one foot in the US and one foot in Europe.
 Can I hear “picture moment?!”

 Strokkur Geiser, located in Haukadalur Valley- Strokkur is Iceland’s most visited active geyser.
 Active geysers like Strokkur are rare worldwide because many conditions must be met for them to form.
 They are thus only found in certain parts of highly geothermal areas.
 Strokkur is found in the Geysir Geothermal Area, titled after the Great Geysir, which lent its name to all others worldwide.
 It is the greatest active geyser on site; Geysir is in a period of inactivity.
 Strokkur erupts more regularly than Geysir ever did, blasting water to heights of around fifteen to twenty meters every five to ten minutes, although it is known to reach up to forty meters.